9.3K

 Sex Myths Uncovered is a panel I was asked to host in Toronto.
 If you ever wanted to hear a complex, nuanced, high-level conversation about sex politics, this is it!

+A groundbreaking, funny, frank conversation from five very distinct, brilliant vantage points.
 We asked the public to submit questions in advance and answered them on air.
 'Twas awesome!

 Sex Myths Uncovered will unbox the mysteries, misunderstandings, and curiosities surrounding women’s sexual health.
 The conversations explore both the physiological and the psychological, with voices from the medical community, sex work activism and sexual health education.
 Panelists will share their experiences from the Toronto sex community and beyond, opening up the discussion with the audience at the end for a Q&A.